k-motoyan/LooseCodable/README.md

 ## License

-Alamofire is released under the BSD 3-Clause license.
+LooseCodable is released under the BSD 3-Clause license.